-Find completely overlapping key (primary key and unique) constraints.
+Find completely overlapping key (primary key, unique, and exclude where all operators are =) constraints.
 This is a form of duplication.
 It leads to the creation of multiple indexes to the same set of columns.

 Notes